nuno-fao/LTW/README.md

 # Libraries:
  - No external libraries used

- - php gd2 extension must be activated
+ - php gd2 and pdo_sqlite extensions must be activated

+# Link to website on gnomo server: https://web.fe.up.pt/~up201806206/ltw/project/

 # Features:
  - Security